2024 NHL Stadium Series: Entertainment

 During Game 2, indie pop trio and New York natives AJR performed during the first intermission.
 The pregame team introductions were conducted by players from the Jets and Giants which were Solomon Thomas, Alijah Vera-Tucker, Breece Hall, C.J.
 Mosley, Quinnen Williams, Sterling Shepard, Saquon Barkley, and Tommy Devito.
 The national anthem was sung by United States Air Force Master Sergeant Retired Nalani Quintello, topped off with a flyover featuring two United States Navy F/A-18F Super Hornet aircraft from the Carrier Air Wing Eight based at Naval Air Station Oceana in Virginia Beach.
 Alumni players from the Rangers and Islanders Mark Messier (who serves as ESPN/ABC's NHL studio analyst) and Bryan Trottier presided over the ceremonial puck drop.

 The colors for both games were presented by the Navy Talent Acquisition Group Empire State office Color Guard, which is composed of Navy recruiters stationed on Long Island, New York City, and New Jersey.
-The anthems for both games were signed by def performer Reba Del Angelo.
+The anthems for both games were signed by deaf performer Reba Del Angelo.